List of recurring The Simpsons characters: The Grumple

-Gunter and Ernst

-Gunter Schmidt (voiced by Harry Shearer) and Ernst Hammerstein (voiced by Hank Azaria), Las Vegas-style entertainers, are obvious parodies of Siegfried & Roy: they speak with German accents, their act involves magic and white tigers, and one has black hair while the other has bleached-blond hair.
-The duo appear in "Viva Ned Flanders", "$pringfield", "The Two Mrs. Nahasapeemapetilons", and "Jazzy and the Pussycats".
-In "Jazzy and the Pussycats", they are seen at Amber Simpson's funeral.
-In video game The Simpsons Game, it is revealed they performed at an aquarium.

 H

 Hank Scorpio

 Hank Scorpio (voiced by Albert Brooks) is a one-time character.
 He is a supervillain who used to be Homer's boss when they moved to Cypress Creek in the second episode of season 8, "You Only Move Twice".
 He is the owner of Globex Corporation and his office is in a volcano.
 When Marge, Bart, Lisa and Maggie wanted to go back to Springfield, Homer had to quit while Hank was fighting off the government.
 Since Homer was a big help, Hank gave him the Denver Broncos in return.